estafette/estafette.io/content/usage/best-practices.md

 weight: 3
 ---

-### Pin image versions
+### Pin image tags

-In order to keep your builds reproducible, even if you haven't touched them for a year it's best to pin the stage image versions as narrow as possible.
+In order to keep your builds reproducible, even if you haven't touched them for a year it's best to pin the stage image tags as narrowly as possible (or at least major and minor to avoid adopting breaking changes).
 This will ensure you're not wasting a day figuring out why your build is suddenly broken, when it turns out it's the latest image tag of one of the used images is actually a different image now.

 {{% dont %}}